Key Takeaways

 What is Binance Pay?

 Binance Pay is a crypto payments service offered to all Binance users.
 It offers a borderless and contactless way to transfer and receive cryptocurrencies quickly.
-To send crypto, all you’ll need is someone’s email, mobile number, or payment ID.
+To send crypto, all you’ll need is someone’s email, mobile number, or Binance UID.
 You can also create a QR code that specifies an amount, cryptocurrency, and message to be sent to the counterparty.
 Binance Pay also has a list of Merchant Stores that accept payments through the service.

 How can I use Binance Pay?